By Jack Skelton

 Espinoza, who has 34 caps for his country, insists the English style – and the gut-wrenching 2-1 defeat to QPR at Loftus Road – can actually aid their chances.

-“The English live and that's something we can get on with.
+“The English live football and that’s something we can get on with.
 We love the atmosphere, which can be unbelievable like during (the QPR) game,” he added.

 “I think Hondurans are attracted to English football because we have the right mentality and physicality to play here.
 Instead of going to America, a lot of us now like coming to England.